Commitment to Ethical Marketing

 United Nations Sustainable Development Goals

 As one of the world’s largest home retailers, our impact extends beyond our own company into worldwide industry.
-We understand the urgent need for positive change at every level, so we’ve aligned our strategy to 10 of the United Nations’ Sustainable Development Goals (SDGs), a global framework for achieving a better future for all.
+We understand the urgent need for positive change at every level, so we’ve aligned our strategy to the United Nations’ Sustainable Development Goals (SDGs), a global framework for achieving a better future for all.

 Goal 3: Good Health & Wellbeing

 Prosperous societies require health and wellbeing for all.
-We’ve made progress in supporting healthy children and families through the use of nontoxic finishes and furnishings.
+We’ve made progress in supporting healthy children and families through the use of lower emission finishes and furnishings.
 Within our supply chain, we meet high health and safety standards and we now work with 16 Fair Trade Certified™ factories who reach the gold standard for production.
 Working with VisionSpring, we’ve also provided eye exams and eyewear to workers across Asia.
 Since 2012, we have donated over $63 million in corporate, customer and associate donations to organizations that promote and strengthen the wellbeing of children, women, families and LGBTQ+ communities — such as St. Jude Children’s Research Hospital®, No Kid Hungry, AIDS Walk and Canada Children’s Hospitals.

 Goal 4: Quality Education